Univ.Lektor Dipl.-Ing. Dr.techn. Roman Pflugfelder

 Field: Multi-Camera Vision

-Experience: Roman Pflugfelder holds the position of a scientist at the AIT Austrian Institute of Technology and is a lecturer in the computer science department at the Vienna University of Technology.
-He received in 2002 a MSc degree in computer science at the Vienna University of Technology and in 2008 a PhD in telematics at the Graz University of Technology, Austria.
+Experience: Roman Pflugfelder is Scientist at the AIT Austrian Institute of Technology and lecturer at TU Wien.
+He received in 2002 a MSc degree in informatics at TU Wien and in 2008 a PhD in telematics at the TU Graz, Austria.
 In 2001, he was academic visitor at the Queensland University of Technology, Australia.
-His research focuses on machine learning and multi-view geometry in computer vision applied to automated video surveillance.
-His work also touches the interdisciplinary edge to computer engineering where he investigates camera networks and the design of computational systems for computer vision algorithms.
+His research focuses on visual motion analysis, tracking, recognition, and visual learning applied to automated video surveillance.
+He aims to combine sciences and theories in novel ways to gain theoretical insights into learning and inference in complex dynamical systems and to develop practical algorithms and computing systems.
 Roman contributed with more than 55 papers and patents to research fields such as camera calibration, object detection, object tracking, event recognition where he received awareness of media as well as several awards and grants for his scientific achievements.
 Roman is senior project leader at AIT where he has been managing cooperations among universities, companies and governmental institutions.
-Roman co-organised the Visual Object Tracking Challenges VOT’13, VOT’14 and VOT’16 and was program co-chair of AVSS’15.
-Currently he is steering committee member of AVSS’16.
+Roman co-organised the Visual Object Tracking Challenges VOT'13-14 and VOT'16-18 and was program co-chair of AVSS'15.
+Currently he is steering committee member of AVSS.
 He is regular reviewer for major computer vision conferences and journals.